cityofasheville/telestaff_ftp/README.md

 Copy of file is stored in S3.

 ## Project status
-Master branch is deployed to 3 lambdas.
+Production branch is deployed to 3 lambdas.
 Branches 'callback' and 'newhope' don't work yet, but are attempts at a rewrite using mssql instead of tedious (which allows db pool).

 ## TODO